How to Deploy a Knowledge Base Chatbot

 Improved customer experience

-Knowledge base chatbots are a great method for helping customers to self-serve.
+Knowledge base chatbots are a great method for helping customers to self-serve by providing self-service resources.
 Many customers would prefer to find the answer out for themselves, rather than speak to an agent.

 Knowledge base chatbots can answer these sorts of quick questions, and save customers time that would otherwise be spent wading through page after page of product info.